-BORN has in place a policy to ensure the secure retention of records of personal health information in paper and electronic format.
-While provisions for paper records of personal health information are currently outlined in this policy, BORN no longer permits paper records of personal health information.
-The policy will be updated to reflect this practice in the 2014-15 annual review of security policies and procedures.
+BORN has in place a policy to ensure the secure retention of records of personal health information in electronic format.
+BORN prohibits paper records of personal health information.

 The policy sets out that records of personal health information in electronic format are retained only as long as necessary to fulfill the purpose for which the personal health information is collected, to a maximum of 28 years in order to permit longitudinal analysis for the purposes of improving the provision of care to mothers, infants and children.
 This period of time is also reflected in all BORN collection data sharing agreements.
 As per BORN policy P-04: Collection of Personal Health Information, the data is then converted to de-identified format.